polyedr/todolist/README.md

 1. Create PostgreSQL user and database
 2. Restore PostgreSQL database from dump, https://www.postgresql.org/docs/current/backup-dump.html
-3. Copy project files to server
+3. Copy project files to server.
+Set up allowed hosts in settings.py
 4. Deploy with NGINX and Gunicorn or UWSGI
 5. Check that you have Debug = False in settings.py